vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/defined-interfaces.md

 # Defined Interfaces
 Interfaces are collections of behaviors (or actions).
 A behavior is always created as part of an interface.
-Interfaces are implemented by [Defined Entity Types]()<!-- TODO add link to RDE Type docs -->.
+Interfaces are implemented by [Defined Entity Types](defined-entity-types.md).

 ## Definition